Evolution of Preferences in Multiple Populations: Introduction

+Finally, we consider the case of partial observability for robustness checks, focused on pure-strategy outcomes.
 In the single-population model of \citet{eDek-jEly-oYil:ep}, efficiency is a necessary condition for pure-strategy outcomes to be stable when observability is almost perfect.
-However, we provide a counterexample illustrating that the necessity result in our multi-population setting is not robust.
-Unlike efficiency defined for the single-population model, a Pareto improvement is not a change leaving everyone strictly better off.
+However, we provide a counterexample illustrating that the necessity result of the observable case in our multi-population model is not robust.
+Efficiency of stable outcomes would be negatively affected by perturbations on observability.
+Unlike the efficiency defined for single-population settings, a Pareto improvement is not a change leaving everyone strictly better off.
 Therefore, a Pareto-dominated outcome in our model may not be destabilized if preferences are not perfectly observed.
-Instead of Pareto efficiency, we show that weak Pareto efficiency is a necessary condition for pure-strategy outcomes to be stable under almost perfect observability.
-This result still reveals that materialist preferences may have no evolutionary advantage when preferences are almost perfectly observed.
-In contrast, the necessity result under no observability is robust: a pure-strategy outcome is stable under almost no observability only if it is a Nash equilibrium of the objective game.
+We show that weak Pareto efficiency, instead of Pareto efficiency, is a necessary condition for pure-strategy outcomes to be stable under almost-perfect observability.
+Even so, this result still reveals that materialist preferences may have no fitness advantage when preferences are almost perfectly observed.\footnote{ This is in the same spirit as \citet{rSet-eSom:per} and \citet{aHei-cSha-ySpi:wmiym}.} In contrast, the necessity result under no observability is robust: a pure-strategy outcome is stable under almost-no observability only if it is a Nash equilibrium of the objective game.